 However, hair has been recognized for centuries as one of the main attributes of femininity.
 A woman often feels a lot of satisfaction in taking care of her hair, in styling it, in playing around with its colour, with its volume… Both for herself and for others.

 While the vast majority of patients undergoing chemotherapy suffer from hair loss, this ordeal can be particularly cruel for women.
 It deprives them of their main feminine feature and exposes their inner struggle against the disease to the world.

 Some people want to keep this ordeal private, especially so that others' views of them do not change.
 They then decide to hide their naked head under a wig.
 To help patients cope with this harmful side effect both on their morale and general condition, these wigs may be covered by social security.

 And some might even be surprised!
-Where they used to have blond hair, now they are gradually seeing much darker or frizzier hair grow back… 40% of people have whiter hair and 20% have hair with a different color.
+Where they used to have blond hair, now they are gradually seeing much darker or frizzier hair grow back… 40% of people have whiter hair and 20% hair with a different colour.

-This is a side effect of chemotherapy that alters the cells responsible for the color and appearance of hair.
+This is a side effect of chemotherapy that alters the cells responsible for the colour and appearance of hair.